yayamayajd/fruits_project/README.md

 Watching all the tests pass in the end—what a great feeling!

+**2025.2.25**
+During the final test, I encountered a critical bug!!!!
+I attempting to delete a comment ended up deleting an unrelated fruit.
+I spent a long time searching for the issue—there was nothing wrong with the cascade settings or the relationship tables, which left me puzzled for quite a while.
+Eventually, I discovered that the problem was caused by the routes: the URLs for deleting fruits and comments were almost identical.
+After fixing that, everything finally worked as expected.

 ### 📌 Challenges Encountered in Backend, Frontend, and Database Development📌